 My Vital Chi Skin-Brushing System which required hundreds of hours of research and experimentation to develop, evolved from my training and experience in anatomy and physiology and various bodywork disciplines as well as the Oriental healing arts.
 I designed this system to support blood- and lymph circulation, the immune system, the movement of Vital Chi along the acupuncture channels, all the major physiological functions of the skin as well as to enhance skin beauty and encourage the breakdown of cellulite.
 Yet, my system is quick, concise and user-friendly.
 The following excerpts from my book will provide some insight regarding associated guidelines and technique.

-- Always treat the major lymph gland drainage site of a given body region before brushing said region, thus allowing for more effective regional lymphatic clearance.
-For instance: Brush armpit (site of axillary nodes which drain chest) before brushing chest.
+1) Always treat the major lymph gland drainage site of a given body region before brushing said region, thus allowing for more effective regional lymphatic clearance.
+For instance: brush armpit (site of axillary nodes which drain chest) before brushing chest.

-- The body should be brushed in a strategic sequential pattern to allow for maximum drainage.
-For Instance: As the neck and head drains into the venous system in the upper chest, and to a small extent, into the axillary nodes, the chest and armpit regions should be brushed before neck and head regions.
+2) The body should be brushed in a strategic sequential pattern to allow for maximum drainage.
+For Instance: as the neck and head drains into the venous system in the upper chest, and to a small extent, into the axillary nodes, the chest and armpit regions should be brushed before neck and head regions.

 My Vital Chi Skin-Brushing System addresses the entire skin surface (with the exception of the breasts and genitals).
-The following excerpt from my book focuses on the chest region.
+The following excerpts from my book focus on the armpit and chest regions.

 Brush Chest Region (up to, but not including, armpit) as follows: